Education in Germany: Secondary education

-Grades 5 and 6 form an orientation or testing phase (Orientierungs- or Erprobungsstufe) during which students, their parents and teachers decide which of the above-mentioned paths the students should follow.
+Years 5 and 6 form an orientation or testing phase (Orientierungs- or Erprobungsstufe) during which students, their parents and teachers decide which of the above-mentioned paths the students should follow.
 In all states except Berlin and Brandenburg, this orientation phase is embedded into the program of the secondary schools.
 The decision for a secondary school influences the student's future, but during this phase changes can be made more easily.
 In practice this rarely comes to bear because teachers are afraid of sending pupils to more academic schools whereas parents are afraid of sending their children to less academic schools.
 In Berlin and Brandenburg, the orientation is embedded into that of the elementary schools.
 Teachers give a so-called educational (path) recommendation (Bildungs(gang)empfehlung) based on scholastic achievements in the main subjects (mathematics, German, natural sciences, foreign language) and classroom behavior with details and legal implications differing from state to state: in some German states, those wishing to apply to a Gymnasium or Realschule require such a recommendation stating that the student is likely to make a successful transition to that type of school; in other cases anyone may apply.

 In Berlin 30% – 35% of Gymnasium places are allocated by lottery.
 A student's performance at primary school is immaterial.

-While the entry year is depending on the last year in the Grundschule stepping back or skipping a grade is possible between 7th and 10th grade and only stepping back between 5th and 6th grade (so called Erprobungsstufe, meaning testing grade) and 11th and 12th grade.
+While the entry year is depending on the last year in the Grundschule stepping back or skipping a year is possible between 7th and 10th year and only stepping back between 5th and 6th year (so called Erprobungsstufe, meaning testing year) and 11th and 12th year.

 The eastern states Saxony, Saxony-Anhalt and Thuringia combine Hauptschule and Realschule into Sekundarschule, Mittelschule and Regelschule respectively.
 All German states have Gymnasium as one possibility for the more able children, and all states—except Saxony—have some Gesamtschulen, but in different forms.
 The states of Berlin and Hamburg have only two types of schools: comprehensive schools and Gymnasium.